2007 Nissan Titan

 Handling is quick and agile.
 It's easy to drive the Titan smoothly or quickly or both at the same time.
 Ride quality is good in most situations, though we found a rippled, well-traveled section of I-405 in Los Angeles that generated an uncomfortable harmonic in a 4WD model.
 A 2WD Crew Cab we drove seemed to offer a better ride.

-4x4 models offer a shift-on-the-fly four-wheel-drive system with an electronically controlled part-time transfer case.
+4WD models offer shift-on-the-fly capability through an electronically controlled part-time transfer case.
 Simply turn a knob to shift from two-wheel drive to four-wheel drive.
 This can be done while driving.
-At very low speeds, almost a full stop, push in the knob and turn it to shift into low range.
+To engage the 4WD low range, however, you must come to almost a full stop, and then push the knob in and turn it.
 The low creeper gear keeps steep descents in the comfort zone.
 An off-road package includes an electronically activated locking rear differential to help the Titan slog through the toughest conditions.

-The Nissan Titan is a serious, full-size pickup boasting brilliant throttle response and agile handling.
+The 2007 Nissan Titan is a serious, full-size pickup boasting brilliant throttle response and agile handling.
 It can tow up to 9,500 pounds.
 Its cab is big and roomy.
-And it's loaded with innovations such the spray-in bedliner and a track system for cargo and accessories.
+And it's loaded with innovations such as a spray-in bedliner and a track system for cargo and accessories.
 The King Cab boasts a clever door that opens nearly 180 degrees.
-The Crew Cab has super roomy back seats.
+The Crew Cab has super-roomy back seats.
 All of that puts Titan in the front row of a class of superb trucks.

 Denise McCluggage filed the original report; with NewCarTestDrive.com correspondents Mitch McCullough and Greg Brown reporting from Los Angeles.